Skip to main content

 locker scan --source <path-to-source-code>

-Suppose you have a file settings.py with hardcoded secrets as follows:
+Example with Python Suppose you have a settings.py file with hardcoded values as follows:

 # ...